A one-dimensional model for the interaction between cell-to-cell adhesion and chemotactic signalling: Existence and uniqueness results

 In the case $\alpha=0$, a global-existence theorem for (\ref{rho}), (\ref{S}) follows directly from the ideas of \cite{HP}.
 We now extend this result to cover all $\alpha\in\left[0,\frac{3}{4}\right)$. \begin{theorem} Given smooth initial data $(\rho_0,S_0)$ satisfying $0\leq\rho_0\leq 1, 0\leq S_0\leq 1$, the system (\ref{rho}), (\ref{D}), (\ref{chi}), (\ref{S}) has a unique smooth global solution, $(\rho,S)$, satisfying $0\leq\rho\leq 1,~0\leq S\leq 1$, provided $\alpha<\frac{3}{4}$. \end{theorem}

-{\em Proof.}~~~~Since smooth data satisfying the Neumann boundary condition at $x=0,L$ can be reflected about $x=0$ to give $H^3$ data on $S^1$, and since (\ref{rho})-(\ref{S}) are invariant under the transformation $x\mapsto -x$, it is enough to prove existence and uniqueness of smooth solutions given $H^3$ data on $S^1$.
+{\em Proof.}~~~~Since smooth data satisfying the Neumann boundary condition at $x=0,L$ can be reflected about $x=0$ to give $H^3$ data on the circle $S^1$, and since (\ref{rho})-(\ref{S}) are invariant under the transformation $x\mapsto -x$, it is enough to prove our existence theorem for $H^3$ data on $S^1$.

 For this, first note that (\ref{S}) can be used to write

 \be S = (1-\Delta)^{-1}\rho, \ee and that $(1-\Delta)^{-1}$ is a bounded operator from $L^2(S^1)$ to $H^2(S^1)$.
 This can now be substituted into (\ref{rho}), thus reducing our problem to the single nonlocal diffusion equation